 How to Stop “Fixing” Non-Existent Marketing Problems

 Getting your marketing message right is always a work in progress.
-That’s true even for established brands that — from an outsider’s perspective at least — appear frozen in time…
+That’s true even for established brands that, at least from an outsider’s perspective, appear frozen in time.

-The mistake many professionals make when they stumble upon such a company is to immediately “correct” the marketing problems:
+The mistake many professionals make, even some good copywriters, when they stumble upon such a company, is to immediately “correct” the marketing problems:

 “They should do this…”